derek-hobden/git-submodules-demo/README.md

 ### Keep the parent repo up to date

-The parent will keep updating its references to all submodules' latest commits.
+The parent will automatically update its references to submodules.

+These updates must also bu pushed to github.

-So remember to push these updates in the parent project to github whenever you update a submodule.
+So remember to push the parent project whenever you update a submodule.